bengfarrell/rgf-blog/content/blog/2016-11-21-highlights-of-the-livermore-valley-wine-country.md

 [![Hand pie Sabio's on Main Pleasanton](http://s3.amazonaws.com/thegourmez-wpmedia/2016/11/WBC16-Livermore-173-500x333.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/11/WBC16-Livermore-173.jpg)

 The dessert, topped with Sweet Woodruff ice cream and a peanut crumble, was outstanding on its own.
 Throw in that port, and it’s a match made in heaven for me.
 An eggplant caponata with currant and pine nut lamb sausages and Calabrian chile yogurt also impressed at that pairing meal.
-As did the **2014 Angela’s Cuv****ée Ros****é** from [Page Mill Winery](http://www.pagemillwinery.com/), which achieved one of my highest ratings of the WBC.
+As did the **2014 Angela’s Cuvée Rosé** from [Page Mill Winery](http://www.pagemillwinery.com/), which achieved one of my highest ratings of the WBC.
 My description: “The golden peach color sets the stage for a remarkable rosé.
 Guava and papaya eddy on a Santa Claus melon current before that too crests and fades quickly into the spume.”